fedepacher/RecomendationML/README.md

 ## Exploratory data analysis

+For this task it has created the following [issue](https://github.com/fedepacher/RecomendationML/issues/6) where you can find all the related information.<br>

+## Recommendation system

-For this task it has created the following [issue](https://github.com/fedepacher/RecomendationML/issues/5) where you can find all the related information.<br>
+For this task it has created the following [issue](https://github.com/fedepacher/RecomendationML/issues/7) where you can find all the related information.<br>